-3. Tiles over 15 inches—like the planks of your wood-look tile—are prone to lippage.
+3. Tiles over 15 inches—like the planks of your wooden floor tiles—are prone to lippage.

 One key is to make sure that overlap of individual tiles don’t exceed 33% when installed in a brick-joint pattern.
 Ask your installer about it if you have questions.

 4. Pick a grout color that blends with your tile.

 Ask a Daltile representative to help you select a grout color that will blend the floor into perfect harmony.
 A grout that stands out against the tile might detract from that continuous feel you’re going for.